 Many areas of assistance are available, but to be able to find exactly what you need can be difficult.
 A few of the programs available are shown below for you to review.
 This information provides contact information as well as websites, should you have any questions regarding qualifications or applying for these programs.

 The Center for Adult Learners and Veterans (CALV) is located in the University Community Center on the 3rd floor room 311 at the University of West Georgia.
-The CALV Veteran Certification Official (VCO) completes enrollment certification for students enrolling under any of the Veterans Affairs educational assistance programs.
-Some veteran benefits are available to qualified veterans and children of deceased veterans.
+The CALV VA School Certifying Official (SCO) completes enrollment certification for students enrolling under any of the Veterans Affairs educational assistance programs.

 Waiver of Fees